-- 6.22 Under the current no-fault employees' compensation system, compensation is payable to injured employees or family members of deceased employees for any work-related injuries or fatalities.
-Claims for compensation involving fatality are determined by the courts or, under the improved settlement mechanism introduced in August 2000, by the Commissioner for Labour. - 6.23 In 2019, 48 421 employees' compensation cases, including 14 641 minor cases which involved sick leave of not exceeding three days, were received.
-At year-end, among the 33 780 fatal cases or non-fatal cases involving sick leave exceeding three days, 20 089 cases were settled.
-The amount of employees' compensation involved was \$282 million.
+- 6.20 Under the current no-fault employees' compensation system, compensation is payable to injured employees or family members of deceased employees for any work-related injuries or fatalities.
+Claims for compensation involving fatality are determined by the courts or, under the improved settlement mechanism introduced in August 2000, by the Commissioner for Labour. - 6.21 In 2020, 38 756 employees' compensation cases, including 10 269 minor cases which involved sick leave of not exceeding three days, were received.
+At year-end, among the 28 487 fatal cases or non-fatal cases involving sick leave exceeding three days, 13 692 cases were settled.
+The amount of employees' compensation involved was \$150 million.
 The remaining cases were pending expiry of employees' sick leave, assessment of permanent incapacity or court judgment.
-(Figures 6.3 and 6.4) - 6.24 The LD enhanced the Claims Support Services through dedicated follow-up, early intervention, proactive contact and arrangement of face-to-face meetings, to facilitate timely resolution of differences between employers and employees in employees' compensation cases. - 6.25 The Task Force on Improving Work Injury Protection for Employees in Highrisk Industries (Task Force) coordinated by the LD continued to implement improvement measures including stepping up the publicity and promotion of taking out adequate employees' compensation insurance coverage by employers, enhancing the case processing of employees' compensation claims and shortening the waiting time of injured employees for work injury assessments, etc. The Task Force will continue to discuss and implement other improvement measures.
+(Figures 6.3 and 6.4) - 6.22 The LD enhanced the Claims Support Services through dedicated follow-up, early intervention, proactive contact and arrangement of face-to-face meetings when necessary, to facilitate timely resolution of differences between employers and employees in employees' compensation cases.

+6.23 The Task Force on Improving Work Injury Protection for Employees in Highrisk Industries (Task Force) coordinated by the LD continued to implement improvement measures including stepping up the publicity and promotion of taking out adequate employees' compensation insurance coverage by employers, enhancing the case processing of employees' compensation claims, shortening the waiting time of injured employees for work injury assessments and strengthening training on occupational medicine.
+The Task Force will continue to discuss and implement other improvement measures.